 The application process requires you to complete the online application form and upload supporting documents.
 (If you are unable to use the on-line form, please contact the Graduate School for advice.)
 We do recommend that you contact the History Department if you are applying for a research degree before making your application, so that you can discuss your proposed project with a potential supervisor.

-An Academic CV - this should be no longer than 2 A4 pages and should contain information about your academic achievements to date and any related-work experience you have
+An academic CV - this should be no longer than 2 A4 pages and should contain information about your academic achievements to date and any related work experience you have

-Sample of written work - up to 2500 words for MA programmes, up to 5000 words for the PhD programme
+A sample of written work - up to 2500 words for MA programmes, up to 5000 words for the PhD programme

 A 750-word outline of your intended research - concentrating on the research problem you will address, the research context in which it is located, and the methods, critical approaches, and sources you will use.
 You can upload this as part of the online application form

-There are some studentships and bursaries available to fund or to contribute to the costs of postgraduate study, and if you wish to be considered for these, you must make sure that you apply by the relevant deadlines - usually in January or February (see Funding and Fees for more information).
+There are some studentships and bursaries available to fund or to contribute to the costs of postgraduate study.
+If you wish to be considered for these, you must make sure that you apply by the relevant deadlines - usually in January or February (see Funding and Fees for more information).
 Please indicate on your application form which (if any) of these schemes you wish to be considered for.